FAQs

 Is the levy campaign funded with tax dollars?

-No. The levy campaign (coordinated by a volunteer action committee called “Support Summit DD”) is run by volunteers and is funded 100% from donations - not tax dollars - which is why every donation, large and small, counts!
-Donation are used to promote the passage of this ballot issue that provides crucial funding for essential services and supports to more than 4,700 kids and adults with disabilities.
+No. The levy campaign (coordinated by a volunteer ballot issue committee called “Support Summit DD”) is run by volunteers and is funded 100% from donations - not tax dollars - which is why every donation, large and small, counts!
+Donation are used to promote the passage of this ballot issue that provides crucial funding for essential services and supports to more than 5,000 kids and adults with disabilities.
 Help empower people of all abilities and get involved today!

-The passage of Issue 3 is crucial to ensure that the daily needs of nearly 5,000 children and adults with disabilities are met.
-Without levy funding, early intervention services would be discontinued for 1,000 families with kids under the age of six; 650 Special Olympic athletes would lose funding; school supports for teens transitioning to adulthood and the workforce would be discontinued; and access to current and future Medicaid funding for Summit County and its residents could be jeopardized.
-That’s why it is so important to vote yes on Issue 3 this November.
+The passage of the replacement levy is crucial to ensure that the daily needs of more than 5,000 children and adults with disabilities are met.
+Without levy funding, early intervention services would be discontinued for 700 families with kids under the age of six; Special Olympic athletes would lose funding; school supports for teens transitioning to adulthood and the workforce would be discontinued; and access to current and future Medicaid funding for Summit County and its residents could be jeopardized.
+That’s why it is so important to vote FOR Issue 17 this November.

 How can I help?